OctopusHugz/check_all_extension/README.md

-# Steps to use the Check All Tasks Button:
+# Check All Tasks Button:

-## Setup Environment
+## How to Use - Setup Environment
 1. [Download Chrome](https://www.google.com/chrome/thank-you.html?statcb=0&installdataindex=empty&defaultbrowser=0#)

 2. [Download Requestly extension](https://chrome.google.com/webstore/detail/requestly-redirect-url-mo/mdnleldcmiljblolnjhpnblkcekpdkpa?hl=en)

 ---

-## Adding The Script
+## How to Use - Adding The Script
 3. Copy `checkAllTasks.js` contents from this repo

 4. Open Requestly extension in Chrome